ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Numerical Experiments

 where

-SHD is used as a score that describes the structural similarity of two DAGs in terms of edge placement and is commonly used to asses the quality of solutions \citep{zheng2018dags,Pamfil2020DYNOTEARSSL}.
+SHD is used as a score that describes the structural similarity of two DAGs in terms of edge placement and is commonly used to assess the quality of solutions \citep{zhengDAGsNOTEARS2018,pamfilDYNOTEARSStructureLearning2020}.
 Besides SHD,

-are used \cite{andrews24} to evaluate the quality of structural recovery.
-It is important to note that precision and recall isolate the false positives and negatives, respectively, opposed to SHD, where these quantities are both accounted for simultaneously.
-The last metric that can be used to evaluate structural similarity is the F1 score and reads
+are used \citep{andrewsFastScalableAccurate2024} to evaluate the quality of structural recovery.
+It is important to note that precision and recall isolate false positives and negatives, respectively, in contrast to SHD, where these quantities are both accounted for simultaneously.
+The last metric that can be used to evaluate structural similarity is the $F_1$ score and reads

-Note that all of the quantities evaluated in \eqref{eq_precision_recall} and \eqref{eq_F1} are a result of summing up all of the differences over both inter and intra slice dependencies between a given pair $\left(V,W\right)$ and a grownd truth.
+Note that all of the quantities evaluated in \eqref{eq_precision_recall} and \eqref{eq_F1} are a result of summing up all of the differences over both inter-slice and intra-slice matrices between the solution and the ground truth.

-Although structural similarity is a key concern, merely comparing structural properties does not tell the full story, as the weights play a crucial role in the resulting statistical behavior of the found DAG.
-This motivates us to additionally utilize a cost function based metric, which reads